brendenlake/MLC/README.md

 ```python
 python eval.py --episode_type open_end_freeform --sample_iterative --fn_out_model net-BIML-open-ended-top.pt
 ```
-Then, after ensuring the right file name is at top of script, execute:
+Then, after ensuring the right file name is listed under `__main__` in the script `analysis_freeform.py`, you can compare the human and machine mistakes
 ```python
 cd html_output/open_end_freeform
 python analysis_freeform.py
 ```
 This should reproduce the hosted HTML file and numbers reported in the paper.
-Variations are possible due to version differences.
+Small variations may arise through version differences.
 Here is a snippet of the HTML and the text output.
 <img src="imgs/open_ended_html.png" alt="open-ended task" width="150"/>
 ```
 Human: